 - Thorough coverage options and exceptional policy management tools

 - Solid claims support and a 24/7 claims center

 - No rideshare insurance and a less intuitive mobile app

 Nationwide offers both standard coverage and additional coverage options that will suit most people's needs.
-If you’re looking for liability coverage or additional accident forgiveness, Nationwide’s agents will help you build a custom policy for peace of mind.
-With customer satisfaction ratings that are above the industry average, the company lives up to its claim of providing support for new and prospective customers.
+If you’re looking for liability coverage or additional accident forgiveness, Nationwide’s agents will help you build a custom policy.
+With customer satisfaction ratings that are above the industry average, the company also lives up to its claim of providing support for new and prospective customers.

-However, Nationwide falls a bit short in terms of pricing and rideshare coverage.
-The company has higher quotes than its competitors with similar levels of protection, which may be attributed to the fact that insurers generally raise rates on customers — even those with impeccable driving records — simply because they believe consumers will be too apathetic to shop around; unfortunately, Nationwide has been found to be among the most likely of insurers to enact this practice.
-Plus, without rideshare coverage, drivers from popular services like Uber and Lyft will need to sign up for commercial car insurance from Nationwide, which is usually more expensive than the rideshare coverage offered by competitors.
-But aside from a few notable complaints, Nationwide still offers thorough policy and discount offerings that are better than most.
+However, Nationwide has higher quotes than its competitors with similar levels of protection.
+This may be attributed to the fact that insurers generally raise rates on customers — even those with impeccable driving records — simply because they believe consumers will be too apathetic to shop around.
+Unfortunately, studies have found Nationwide to be one of the most likely offenders among auto insurance providers.

 Nationwide promises to provide a diverse range of coverage options and efficient claim handling at a reasonable price.
 With a wide network of agents and online resources, Nationwide will help you customize your policy until you find the right match to suit your lifestyle.